-Former Moulmein and today’s Mawlamyine is probably best known for George Orwell’s ‘My Burmese Days’ and ‘Shooting an Elephant’.
+Former Moulmein, or today’s Mawlamyine, is probably best known for George Orwell’s ‘My Burmese Days’ and ‘Shooting an Elephant’.

 Visiting Mawlamyine is like going back in time to the British colonial era of Burma.
 It is a quiet town, somewhat melancholic with almost no tourists, and completely off the beaten track in Myanmar.

 But yes, it is special.
 Yes, you want to visit British Burma as it was once.
 And Mawlamyine is the best place in Myanmar for that.

 The best things to do in Mawlaymine are:

 - wander the streets admiring colonial buildings, churches, and mosques in Mawlamyine,

 - watch stunning sunsets over Thanwiln River with numerous seagulls on the river from the Strand Road (as soon as you come to Mawlaymine, you will notice enormous flocks of seagulls!),

 - get the best panoramic views of Mawlamyine from Kyaik Than Lan Pagoda,

 - stay for free and do some meditation in the famous Buddhist Pa-Auk Forest Monastery,

 - take a tuk-tuk ride at Mawlaymine central bus station and